Jared-Chang/QMLUnitTestUtilities/Readme.md

-Put highlighter.py and qmltestrunnerX.bat to Qt bin folder (same as qmltestrunner.exe)
+Put all file to Qt bin folder (same as qmltestrunner.exe)

 And use qmltestrunnerX as qmltestrunner